adumlao/this.state/this_state/README.md

 ## Project Description

-**this.state** is a site that gives the public access to real-time bills and legislation that congress just passed.
-It will allow the user insight on how each party voted.
+**this.state** is a site that gives the public access to real-time bills and legislation that congress just passed, giving additional insight on how each party voted.

 The site will have a directory of every senator and house member, and offer statistics on each of their voting records (including how many votes they've missed, their percentage of voting against party).

 ## User Stories

 The user will be able to search for a specific bill in the bills archive.
 They will also be able to search for a specific politician by state or by id.
-A button functionality is also available so that when the user clicks on a button containing the politician id, that person's contact information and stats will be displayed.
+When the user clicks on a button containing the politician id, that person's contact information and stats will be displayed.

 ## Wireframes